 Being Mindful

 Slow down.
 Be aware of simple things.
 They are essential building blocks of our lives.
-Mindfulness is to be aware of everything you do every day.
-Mindfulness is a kind of light that shines upon all ...
+Mindfulness is a desired effect of humility.
+It is among the deferential virtues but it requires practice. ...
 Read More about Being Mindful

 Living in Equanimity

-There is little to be gained by becoming agitated about what has been.
-If you can keep your head when all about you Are losing theirs and blaming it on you, If you can trust yourself when all men ...
+Becoming agitated about what has been serves no good purpose.
+If you can keep your head when all about you / Are losing theirs and blaming it on you, / If you can trust yourself when all men doubt ...
 Read More about Living in Equanimity

 Being Patient